braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_post-launch_edits.md

 - Canvas variants
 - Connections between Canvas steps

-You can edit the connections between Canvas components. by clicking the connection between Canvas components and moving it elsewhere.
+You can edit the connections between Canvas components by clicking the connection between Canvas components and moving it elsewhere.
 Need to delete a step?
 Click on the step's gear icon and select **Delete**.

 If you delete a [Delay Step]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/delay_step/) or [Action Paths Step]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components/action_paths/), you can optionally redirect the users currently waiting in the step into another Canvas V2 step.
 For Delay Steps, users will remain in the step until the end of the delay period.
 For Action Paths Steps, users will remain in the step until the end of the evaluation window.